happypandax/happypandax/README.md

 Overwrite your previous installation.
 More info in the [wiki](https://github.com/Pewpews/happypanda/wiki)

+# Misc.
+People wanting to import galleries from the Pururin database torrent should find [this](https://github.com/Exedge/Convertor) useful.

 # Dependencies
 - Qt5 (Install this first) >= 5.4
 - PyQt5